The following Public Law practice note provides comprehensive and up to date legal information covering:

-This Practice Note provides an introduction to retained EU law, which is an entirely new legal concept introduced to UK domestic law in preparation for Brexit.
+This Practice Note provides an introduction to retained EU law.
 It provides an overview of the key definitions and concepts with reference to the relevant provisions of the European Union (Withdrawal) Act 2018 (EU(W)A 2018).

-Retained EU law is a legal concept describing EU-derived rights and legislation the UK plans to preserve in UK law after Brexit.
-It is a defined term under the EU(W)A 2018, and the collective term given to the body of EU-derived laws the UK plans to preserve and convert into domestic UK law once the repeal of the European Communities Act 1972 (ECA 1972) comes into full effect.
+Retained EU law is a legal concept describing EU-derived rights and legislation preserved by UK law after the end of the Brexit transition period.
+It is a defined term under the EU(W)A 2018, and the collective term given to the body of EU-derived laws preserved and converted into domestic UK law when the repeal of

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.